ypark9/yopa.page/content/blog/2025-05-25-aws-vector-databases-rag-applications-complete-architectural-decision-guide.md

 - **Advanced Access Control**: Built-in security and compliance features
 - **Document Intelligence**: Natural understanding of complex document structures

-While limited to English, Kendra excels at complex document comprehension and provides the fastest time-to-value for traditional enterprise search scenarios.
+While limited to **English**, Kendra is great at complex document understanding and provides the fastest time-to-value for traditional enterprise search scenarios.

 ## Performance and Scale: Making the Right Choice